 Researching ideas for your 10 day Costa Rica itinerary

 Keep these considerations in mind when you’re putting together your 10 day Costa Rica itinerary.
-You should also take into consideration your own family’s preferences and needs.
-There are many choices when it comes to activities you can do with your kids in Costa Rica, so think about what fits with the ages and abilities of your own kids.
+But also take into consideration your own family’s preferences and needs.
+Think about what fits best with the ages and abilities of your own kids.

 Also consider visiting places that aren’t necessarily popular with tourists.
 If you’re planning on spending at least 10 days in Costa Rica, you’ll have a bit more time to explore the country than just hitting the tourist spots.